 Basically, NLP technologies enable machines to translate unstructured data, such as voice and video, into structured data with labels and quantities that machines can readily process.5 Completing the loop, NLG can create conversations and written reports from structured data that look and feel like human-created responses and prose.

 Now, consider the investment decision process.
-NLP can decipher, connect, and merge disparate data sources into a common platform; it can also normalize data to enable comparisons and connections in the data—a critical step that securities analysts traditionally perform.
+NLP can decipher, connect and merge disparate data sources into a common platform; it can also normalise data to enable comparisons and connections in the data—a critical step that securities analysts traditionally perform.
 The NLP advantage: It can vastly expand the volume of information that can be considered.
-The sources can be from regulatory filings, analyst reports, e-commerce activity, speeches, video, geolocation data, and satellite imagery.
+The sources can be from regulatory filings, analyst reports, e-commerce activity, speeches, video, geolocation data and satellite imagery.
 Basically, any information that can be linked to an industry, company, or economic activity has potential to be source data for the investment process—and NLP can process more of it than any group of humans.
 This technology can harness unstructured data and convert it to structured data that can then be used for further analysis or read by other machines.
-NLP can also normalize and merge structured datasets.
+NLP can also normalise and merge structured datasets.

-Figure 1 illustrates the refinement path of investment data using NLP/G. NLP’s primary function is to convert unstructured data into structured data that can be utilized by analysts or read by other programs, such as AI decision engines.
-NLP performs this function by recognizing patterns in the data relative to known patterns or data elements such as dates, ticker symbols, numerical values, dictionaries, and report title codes.
+Figure 1 illustrates the refinement path of investment data using NLP/G. NLP’s primary function is to convert unstructured data into structured data that can be utilised by analysts or read by other programmes, such as AI decision engines.
+NLP performs this function by recognising patterns in the data relative to known patterns or data elements such as dates, ticker symbols, numerical values, dictionaries, and report title codes.
 A subsequent stage of processing in NLP creates new data elements based on the patterns that are discovered.
 This stage is where tagging and scoring of patterns in the data occurs.
 These two types of data allow a system to generate easily comprehensible tables and charts.6

 Assume you have the audio and video data from the last decade of quarterly earnings calls of a particular industry’s leading firms.
-NLP can find patterns in the word choice, tone, and facial expressions; then it can create themes and scores based on the relationships among the data elements for each company.
+NLP can find patterns in the word choice, tone and facial expressions; then it can create themes and scores based on the relationships among the data elements for each company.
 At this stage, analysts can readily work with the information or feed it into an AI investment decision engine, to be considered with other datasets, to arrive at buy/sell/hold ratings for securities.
 The final step in the refinement path is to add NLG features such as linguistics and intentions to the data, enabling the machines to complete a loop by creating what appears to be human-created prose that is completely data-driven and unbiased.

 With this basic understanding of what NLP/G does, let’s dive deeper into how this technology can apply to the investment decision process.
-Firms may utilize NLP and NLG differently depending on the stage in the process: NLP/G can support information gathering and curating pretrade, AI decision engine oversight for AI-supported trading, and portfolio and performance reporting posttrade (figure 2).
+Firms may utilise NLP and NLG differently depending on the stage in the process: NLP/G can support information gathering and curating pretrade, AI decision engine oversight for AI-supported trading, and portfolio and performance reporting posttrade (figure 2).

 The goal in the pretrade phase is to surface and evaluate investment ideas.
-Analysts, without the aid of AI, spend significant time identifying, searching, sorting, and organizing relevant information.
+Analysts, without the aid of AI, spend significant time identifying, searching, sorting and organising relevant information.
 A survey of 450 research analysts found that they spend roughly two-thirds of their time, on average, collecting and understanding data before knowing whether the information is material.7 NLP/G can do much of that work for them by digesting and merging structured and unstructured datasets, seeking themes and patterns in the data, and assigning scores to the discovered relationships.
-Research analysts recognize the technology’s potential to generate new opportunities: 45% of surveyed research analysts expect their roles to be substantially different in five to 10 years.8
+Research analysts recognise the technology’s potential to generate new opportunities: 45% of surveyed research analysts expect their roles to be substantially different in five to 10 years.8

 Indeed, many expect technology to reshape the pretrade workstream.
 AlphaSense, Sentieo, Yseop, and other maturing service providers in the pretrade phase offer Software-as-a-Service solutions for the investment analyst function; they have NLP/G technology at their core and have recently been enhancing their applications to support remote collaboration among analyst teams.
 Users can feed various file formats and set the parameters for a standard report, based on the data in the files—for example, figure 3 is an automated output from Yseop, synthesizing the past 10 annual financial statements for 15 public firms in the same industry.
-Analysts can feed quarterly data, customize the data fields, and specify the analysis to perform, and templates can be saved and enhanced over time.
+Analysts can feed quarterly data, customise the data fields, and specify the analysis to perform, and templates can be saved and enhanced over time.

-Implementation of these technologies has the potential to significantly reduce the time analysts spend collecting and understanding data without even knowing whether the information is valuable.9 Analysts would still spend their time analyzing, but the shift would be to working with data that has higher potential for insight.
+Implementation of these technologies has the potential to significantly reduce the time analysts spend collecting and understanding data without even knowing whether the information is valuable.9 Analysts would still spend their time analysing, but the shift would be to working with data that has higher potential for insight.
 To use the mining analogy, NLP/G performs a refining step that concentrates the ore before analysts spend time on evaluation.

-The objective in this phase is to arrive at a buy, sell, or hold decision.
+The objective in this phase is to arrive at a buy, sell or hold decision.
 NLP and NLG do not perform these tasks—a portfolio manager does it either directly or with the aid of an AI decision engine—but NLP/G can help in this phase by writing the story of an AI-supported decision.
 Proprietary technologies subject data to a series of shocks or stress tests to explain the drivers of an AI decision engine, including investment engines, and NLP/G can process the combined input and decision data to produce a standard unbiased report explaining the decision, including potential contrary factors.
 Portfolio managers can use this story to review and approve or reject the trade; firms can also use the story to report to portfolio managers, clients, or regulators on the drivers or the why of the trade.
 Portfolio managers can use this information to manage and update AI decision algorithms.
 For clients and regulators, the firm can use the technology to demonstrate understanding and control of the trading algorithms: They can tell the why of every trade, objectively.
 In this phase, NLP/G acts as a support technology to the decision, as opposed to the AI component that directly performs the investment decision.